nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_QUOTES.md

 RANDOM QUOTES (that should be added to some topic):
+    ***You only USE something(tool) when you need its BENEFITS -> Not use it just because you can use it, or other tell you to ...

     Things in life happens in (solution) pattern, a lot of patterns applies to almost every aspect of our lives (economics, decisions, coding, math, ...)
         -> learning general patterns can help you solve most of the problems in most aspect of life -> a good language to learning these patterns is Mathematics